wulanfrom/CS374_WheelOnInThisTogether/README.md

 To change the styling of the icon for individual page, add new styling in the page's CSS.
 **DO NOT** modify the styling in styleguide.css, unless it is already agreed upon (e.g must fit 24 x 24 box)

+### Implementation
+The Web application is made using with HTML, CSS, Javascript, and applying the Bootstrap and jQuery framework.

 ### Homepage
 The homepage shows the three core functionalities of our application: routes, forum, and rating.
 By clicking on the "View More" button, you will be redirected to the page you want to see.